SolarFloss/Enhancement-Suite/README.md

 # Enhancement-Suite
 Stopping bullying and harrasment is hard, so we got parents to help us out.
-This was made for a Hackathon hosted by Major League Hacking at College of William and Mary
+This was made for a Hackathon hosted by Major League Hacking at College of William and Mary.
+This project was also the recipient of the "Hack Harrasment" award.

 ## What it is